Ali Hussain Khan

-Ali Hussain Khan is a Pakistani politician who has been a Member of the Provincial Assembly of the Punjab since 2024.
+Ali Hussain Khan Baloch (علی حسین خان; 1 March 1956 – April 2026) was a Pakistani politician.
+He was a Member of the Provincial Assembly of the Punjab from 2024 until his death in 2026.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Muslim League (N) (PML-N) from Constituency PP-83 Khushab-III in the 2024 Pakistani general election.
+Khan was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Muslim League (N) (PML-N) from Constituency PP-83 Khushab-III in the 2024 Pakistani general election.

+Death

+Khan died in April 2026, at the age of 70.
+He had been being treated at a hospital in Lahore for an illness.